Jacksonville, Florida, USA

 Red Line

-The Red Line of the First Coast Flyer is an arterial bus rapid transit service on an East-West alignment.
+The Red Line of the First Coast Flyer is an rapid bus service on an East-West alignment.
 It runs from the Jacksonville Regional Transportation Center at LaVilla in the west to Jacksonville Beach in the east, serving 18 stations.

 The Red Line was opened in December 2018.
 The Red Line is operated by the JTA.